 10. Sports Events.

-To go to SF for a major sporting event is costly and time consuming and chances are I could meet someone who lives several hours away, but with baseball season upon us, I might be able to find some local events to attend with friends.
+To go to SF for a major sporting event is costly and time-consuming and chances are I could meet someone who lives several hours away, but with baseball season upon us, I might be able to find some local events to attend with friends.
 I know sports bars are great, but since I haven’t consumed alcohol in over 17 years, I don’t think a sports bar is the right fit for me.
-There is Infineon Raceway just over the hill from me . . .
+There is Sonoma Raceway just over the hill from me . . .